DevExpress-Examples/XAF_generate-a-sequential-number-for-a-persistent-object-within-a-database-transaction/CS/XPO/Readme.md

 ## Additional Information

-1. In application with the Security System, the newly generated sequence number will appear in the Detail View only after a manual refresh (in other words, it will be empty right after saving a new record), because the sequence is generated on the server side only and is not passed to the client.
-See the following section of the **Auto-Generate Unique Number Sequence** KB article: [Refresh the Identifier field value in UI](https://docs.devexpress.com/eXpressAppFramework/403605/business-model-design-orm/unique-auto-increment-number-generation#refresh-the-identifier-field-value-in-the-ui).
+1. In applications with the Security System, a new sequence number appears in the Detail View only after a manual refresh because it is generated server-side and not immediately sent to the client.
+For more details, see the following help topic: [Refresh the Identifier Field Value in the UI](https://docs.devexpress.com/eXpressAppFramework/403605/business-model-design-orm/unique-auto-increment-number-generation#refresh-the-identifier-field-value-in-the-ui).

-2. You can specify the initial sequence value manually.
-For this purpose, either edit the **Sequence** table in the database or use the [standard XPO/XAF](https://docs.devexpress.com/eXpressAppFramework/113711/data-manipulation-and-business-logic/create-read-update-and-delete-data) techniques to manipulate the `Sequence` objects.
-For example, you can use the following code:
+2. You can manually set the initial sequence value by editing the `Sequence` table in the database or using [standard XPO/XAF](https://docs.devexpress.com/eXpressAppFramework/113711/data-manipulation-and-business-logic/create-read-update-and-delete-data) methods to modify `Sequence` objects.
+For instance, you can use the following code:

 	```cs
 	using(IObjectSpace os = Application.CreateObjectSpace(typeof(Sequence))) {